Eat and live in harmony and balance

 Vegetarian, vegan, gluten free?

-Devi will provide you with plenty of gluten free options.
-However, please be aware that the Ayurvedic diet is not vegan - we use a broad variety of dairy products like milk and ghee, as they are considered vital for holistic health.
+Devi will provide you with plenty of gluten free and vegan options.
+However, please be aware that the Ayurvedic diet is not generally vegan - we use a broad variety of ahimsa dairy products like milk and ghee, as they are considered vital for holistic health.

-The Krishna Village can host up to 60 people in a combination of rooms, dorms and camping spots.
-There are usually around 25 full time volunteers who work in our organic gardens and maintain the grounds, 20 Yoga Teacher trainees, 10 long term community members and 15-25 retreat guests or Karma Yogis.
+Located between Byron Bay and the Gold Coast, the Krishna Village can host up to 75 people in a combination of rooms, dorms and camping spots.
+There are usually around 30 full time volunteers who work in our organic gardens and maintain the grounds, 20 Yoga Teacher trainees, 10 long term community members and 15-25 retreat guests or Karma Yogis.

 All rooms have shared amenities.
 The amenities block includes showers, toilets and a coin operated laundry (byo laundry powder).